Zanana-med/Born2BeRoot/README.md

 Why LVM and not standard partitions ?
 With LVM you can resize the volumes however you want, you can shrink the volume for the unused space, also growing the volume if you face the `space remaining` Linux message or just if you need to.

->DON'T LET THIS PICTURE SCARE YOU BODY!
+>DON'T LET THIS PICTURE SCARE YOU BUDDY!
 BY THE END OF THIS CHAPTER YOU GONNA UNDERSTAND EVERYTHING I PROMISE.

 <p align = "center">
 	<img src = "https://i.ibb.co/bgkZVyR/image.png" >